Locating and Editing Factual Associations in Mamba

-In \Cref{fig:trace_res} we plot the average indirect effect of restoring the residual states $h_i^{(\ell)}$ across different layer-token positions over 400 facts.
-The high IE in later layers at the last token position is natural, as restoring a clean $h_i^{(\ell)}$ there means restoring most of the model computation from $G$.
-However, Mamba also shows high causality in the middle layers at the last subject token position.
-This is consistent with what \cite{meng2022locating} observed in GPT family of language models.
+In \Cref{fig:trace_res} we plot the average indirect effect of restoring the residual states $h_i^{(\ell)}$ across different layer-token positions over 400 facts from the \textsc{Relations} dataset \citep{hernandez2023linearity}.
+The high IE observed at the \emph{late site} (later layers at the last token) position is natural, as restoring a clean $h_i^{(\ell)}$ there will restore most of the model computation from $G$.
+However, Mamba also shows high causality at the \emph{early site} (early-middle layers at the last subject token position).
+This is consistent with what \cite{meng2022locating} observed in the GPT family of language models.

 In \Cref{fig:trace_state} we plot the average IE for $o_i^{(\ell)}$, $g_i^{(\ell)}$, and $s_i^{(\ell)}$.
 The plot for $o_i^{(\ell)}$ (\Cref{fig:trace_state}a) looks very similar to \Cref{fig:trace_res}, confirming that the output from MambaBlock has strong causal effects at both early and late sites.
-Interestingly, \Cref{fig:trace_state}c shows that the selective-SSM output $s_i^{(\ell)}$ has high IE in later layers at the last token of the prompt, resembling the behavior of attention modules in GPT models \citep{meng2022locating}.
-However, there is no state that appears to do the opposite; in other words, there is no state with strong effects at the early site and not at the late site.
-(The gate output $g_i^{(\ell)}$ does have stronger IE at the early site than the late site, but the effects are very weak.)
-A comparison with the comparable Pythia-2.8b transformer LMs is shown in \Cref{fig:trace_pythia} in \Cref{app:locate-pythia}.
-This comparison reveals a key way that Mamba differs from transformers: while transformer MLP outputs have effects in the early site and not the late site, in Mamba there is no similar state that specializes only at the early site at which factual recall would be expected to occur.
+Interestingly, \Cref{fig:trace_state}c shows that the selective-SSM outputs $s_i^{(\ell)}$ have high IE only at the late site, resembling the behavior of attention modules in GPT models \citep{meng2022locating}.
+However, there is no state that appears to do the opposite; in other words, there is no state with strong effects at the early site and not at the late site (The gate output $g_i^{(\ell)}$ does have stronger IE at the early site, but these effects are very weak).
+To compare with autoregressive transformer LMs, activation patching results for Pythia-2.8b is shown in \Cref{fig:trace_pythia} in \Cref{app:locate-pythia}.
+This comparison reveals a key way how Mamba differs from transformers: while transformer MLP outputs have effects in the early site and not the late site, in Mamba there is no similar state that specializes only at the early site, at which factual recall would be expected to occur.
 This presents the question: which parameters in Mamba mediate factual recall?